19 Years Ago: Martina McBride Hits No. 1 With ‘A Broken Wing’

-Eighteen years ago today (Jan.
-10, 1998), Martina McBride soared to No. 1 with the single “A Broken Wing,” from her multi-platinum-selling album Evolution.
+Nineteen years ago today (Jan.
+10, 1998), Martina McBride soared to No. 1 with her single “A Broken Wing.”
+The song comes from McBride’s multi-platinum-selling album Evolution.

-The song, which was McBride’s second No. 1 hit, is an honest look at an emotionally abusive relationship.
+“A Broken Wing,” which was McBride’s second career No. 1 hit, is an honest look at an emotionally abusive relationship.
 McBride’s powerful delivery of the thought-provoking tune earned her several awards nominations, including a CMA Awards nod for Single of the Year, and her flawless rendition of the soaring melody undoubtedly helped her win a CMA Awards trophy for Female Vocalist of the Year one year later, in 1999.

-“A Broken Wing” was not the Kansas native’s first foray into the sensitive topic of domestic abuse: She also released “Independence Day,” from her sophomore album, The Way That I Am.
+But “A Broken Wing” was not McBride’s first foray into the sensitive topic of domestic abuse: The Kansas native had previously released “Independence Day” as a single from her sophomore album, The Way That I Am.
 McBride has become a tireless advocate for victims of domestic violence, thanks in part to the response she receives when she performs these hits.